da-huin/sage_maker_tutorial/README.md

 ---

 <p align="center">
-    <br> ✨ This project is summary of [AWS SageMaker Get Started] and updated to the latest version.
+    <br> ✨ This project is a summary of [Getting Started with AWS SageMaker] and has been updated to the latest version of sagemaker.
 </p>

 ## 📝 Table of Contents